Confused about the differences between Scrum masters and project managers?

 Who is the product owner?

-The product owner (also known as the product manager) is usually the senior-most member of the Agile team and is responsible for:
+Also known as the project manager, the product owner is usually the senior-most member of the Agile team and is responsible for:

-- Selecting the features (user stories) to be tackled (product backlog items)
+- Selecting the features to be tackled (product backlog items)

 - Scheduling and running multiple Scrum meetings